-We offer four tracks at London Swing Festival, Sugarhill, Congaroo, Killer Diller and ‘A’ Train.
+We offer six partnered swing dancing levels at London Swing Festival: Happy Feet, Hellzapoppin’, Sugarhill, Congaroo, Killer Diller and ‘A’ Train.
+This year we also have the Banana Split Solo Jazz and the Shuffle Along Balboa Track!
 Check out the level descriptions below to find out which track is right for you.

 You attend weekly classes and go social dancing often.
 You may have performed or competed once or twice but solo jazz is still a new thing for you.
 You know how to do a swing out and are familiar with different types of Charleston and 6 and 8 count lindy hop, and you can transition between them.
 You are excited to develop more connection and partner dance skills as well as broaden your swing dance repertoire!